-Extended Certificate: 50% coursework, 50% exams
+Extended Certificate: 50% Coursework, 50% Exams

 The BTEC Extended Certificate in Applied Science requires you to achieve at least the minimum entry requirements for your chosen pathway plus a grade 5 or higher in GCSE Maths and a grade 5 or higher in GCSE Science.
-The BTEC Diploma in Applied Science requires you to achieve at least the minimum entry requirements for your chosen pathway plus a grade 4 or higher in GCSE Maths and a grade 4 or higher in GCSE Sciences.
-The minimum entry requirements will be discussed at open events and at your college interview.

 Level 3 Applied Science opens the door for you to access a broad range of science related careers.
 This qualification will allow you to progress into many science related degree subjects at university, such as nursing, midwifery, biomedical sciences, physiotherapy, radiology and many others.
 If you are interested in science but find the emphasis on assessment by examinations does not allow you to show your full potential than this course could be for you.